1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 </IfModule>

-The default value can be changed in your php files on your website with the following directive:
+The default value can be modified in your website's php files with the following directive:

-If this behavior is not desired, this header should be removed.
+If this behavior is not desired, this header must be removed.

 - Enter the domain name in the text field of the "Query HSTS" section.